Company

 Management

-Martijn van Beek (lawyer, 1972) finished his study Dutch civil law at the University of Amsterdam and passed the post doctorate education Business Valuation Essentials at the Rotterdam School of Management (Erasmus University).
+Finished his study Dutch civil law at the University of Amsterdam and passed the post doctorate education Business Valuation Essentials at the Rotterdam School of Management (Erasmus University).
 Martijn has been active as a distressed debt specialist since 1998 and is founder and managing partner of Invadco since 2006.
+Martijn has been a member of the Dutch Turnaround Association since 2015.

 Balances